ABOUT THE PROJECT

 Trapped in a coma, a dying man revisits his boyhood self who seeks to escape the grip of a shameful episode of sexual abuse at the hands of his teacher.

 SYNOPSIS / DESCRIPTION

-A BOY A MAN AND A KITE (based on a true story) is a film about love, loss and child abuse.
-It's an abstract narrative short film based on true events in the early life of British composer Stephen Endelman who was sexually abused as a young man at Carmel College in the United Kingdom.
+This abstract film explores themes of love, sexual abuse and redemption while telling a story about loss of innocence, survival and hope.
+In a harshly truthful telling, the film is explores true events in the early life of a British composer, who was sexually abused as a young man at Carmel College in the United Kingdom.
 Known before it closed down in 1997 as the Jewish Eaton, Carmel was of the finest boarding schools in England.
-It held a dark secret, which remained entombed until a British Crown Court case in 2015, when former housemaster Trevor Bolton was convicted on 16 counts of indecent assault, six counts of indecency with a child, and three other sexual offenses, for which he was sent to prison.
-In the summer of 2016 the verdict was upheld in an appeal.
+It held a dark secret, which remained entombed until a British Crown Court case in 2015, when a former housemaster was convicted on 19 counts of indecent assault, indecency with a child, and three other sexual offenses.

 DIRECTOR Adam Matalon

 Please help support this project with a tax deductible contribution.